sirbrillig/writing-testable-plugins-slides/README.md

 	}
 }
 ```
-Test with a mock object dependency:
+A test of that code with a mock object dependency:
 ```php
 $getter = \Spies\mock_object();
 $getter->add_method( 'get_post' )->that_returns(